christian-marie/oauth2-server/README.md

 Anchor Token Server
 ===================

-Anchor Token Server is a small web application which allows users and services to request, approve, and verify OAuth2 tokens.
+Anchor Token Server is a small web application which allows clients, users, and services to request, approve, and verify OAuth2 tokens.

 The intended use case is a fleet of related, but not necessarily integrated, web services.
 Rather than integrate OAuth2 server functionality into each